 Every American should read these three documents.
 Understand them.
 Know what they mean.
 And if you’re like me, you’ll have them framed and hanging on your wall.

 At the start of the 21st century, even these proven and infallible documents have started to come under attack by treasonous politicians and depraved ideologies.
 No facet has been attacked more by these enemies of freedom and liberty than the First and Second Amendment.
 These traitors to the values of America have dared to twist language around and deride those who support and defend the Second Amendment.
 In the process of trying to usurp our cherished freedoms, these traitors have the gall to call our patriotism into question.
 Being willing to both kill and die in preservation of our highest ideals is the ultimate act of nobility.
-When Alexander Hamilton said, “Give me liberty or give me death.” the only people who regarded him subversive was the tyrannical King George III and his loyal subjects.
+When Patrick Henry said, “Give me liberty or give me death.” the only people who regarded him subversive was the tyrannical King George III and his loyal subjects.

 Historically, their type of deranged corruption of language is always used by those who seek to impose tyranny upon a free people.
 Only those who seek to rob people of their freedom attempt to poison the eloquence of articulate and defiant language.